4 Essential Outback Road Trip Tips To Stay Safe And Have Fun

-If you’re flying and hiring a vehicle, you’ll only be able to take minimal luggage which can be a problem if you’re camping.
+If you’re flying in then hiring a vehicle, you’ll only be able to take minimal luggage which can be a problem if you’re camping.
 Luckily, some regional centres have camping stores that do hire out a small amount of equipment, so make some calls to ensure you get what you need well in advance.
-Otherwise, while camping in a swag is the best way to have an authentic experience, a tent and inflatable mattress are way more space efficient.
+Otherwise, while camping in a swag is the best way to have an authentic experience, a tent and inflatable mattress are way more space-efficient.

-Finally, if you’re more of a five star traveller, just pack your clothes and book yourself motel rooms along the way.
-Most towns will have nice motels with lovely, well priced rooms, such as the Desert Sands motel in Boulia, QLD, which is a standout, and others will have rooms attached to the pubs, like the famous Birdsville pub, which has modern, air-conditioned rooms fit for a king.
+Finally, if you’re more of a five-star traveller, just pack your clothes and book yourself motel rooms along the way.
+Most towns in Queensland will have nice motels with lovely, well-priced rooms, such as the Desert Sands motel in Boulia, QLD, which is a standout, and others will have rooms attached to the pubs, like the famous Birdsville pub, which has modern, air-conditioned rooms fit for a king.

 When to go

 Generally, winter is best.
 Up north, the wet season is over by about March or April and the cooler weather, dry roads and regular events make winter the best time to travel.

 In the central desert regions, extreme temperatures that hover in the mid-40s during summer mean that most people avoid travelling at this time of year.
 Therefore, some businesses shut for the summer and all the big events are held during winter.

 But, if you reckon you can handle the heat (which is a dry heat and feels a lot less warm than the same temperature would in a city!), I definitely recommend heading outback in summer.
 You’ll have the place to yourself, the locals love to have a yarn and you’ll see what life is really like in some of the most remote towns in Australia.